 However, analysts should still carefully assess the guidance on non-recurring items provided by the company’s management.
 It may turn out to be that the non-recurring items can reoccur in the future, impacting the company’s profitability.

 Types of Non-Recurring Items

 Generally, we can derive four main types of non-recurring items:

 - Discontinued operations: Relates to the disposal of a company’s segment or division distinct from the continuous company’s operations that generate recurring net income.

 - Extraordinary items: Non-recurring items that are both unusual and infrequent in their nature.
-The best example of extraordinary items is losses from natural disasters.
+The best examples of extraordinary items are losses arising from natural disasters.

 - Unusual or infrequent items: Non-recurring items that are either unusual or infrequent in their nature.
 They include various items such as gains/losses on a sale of a subsidiary, restructuring costs, and asset impairments.

 - Changes in accounting policies: This refers to the company’s decision to voluntarily change its accounting policies or make changes in accounting principles that may change the values of certain recurring items reported by a company.
 The impact of the changes is recorded as a gain or loss.